WRKW: Rocky 99

-It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WRKW and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.375 million.
+It was announced on October 12, 2022, that Forever Media was selling 34 stations, including WRKW and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.375 million.
 The deal closed on January 1, 2023.

 When Seven Mountains Media revamped the Johnstown market in early May 2023, Rocky 99.1 ended their usage of Westwood One Classic Rock X and began programming a traditional in house classic rock format.

-Sports on Rocky 99.1
+Sports programming

 WRKW is a part of the Pittsburgh Steelers Radio Network, carrying pre-game and post-game coverage along with the games themselves.
 The Steelers games are primarily run by legendary board-op, John Walko, of Windber.
 John has been running sporting events in the Johnstown area for parts of three decades.
 Also to note, John did mornings on WIYQ.

 Beginning in the fall of 2023, WRKW added local high school football and Penn State football to its sports lineup.
 This coverage was previously on WOWQ but was moved due to WOWQ switching to a simulcaster of the WOWY Radio network, originating from WOWY 103.1 FM in State College.